devkarsten/sot-serverhopper/README.md

 ## Usage

-1. Replace `'program="Path_To_SoTGame.exe"'` to your device's path where the .exe is installed. *(line 7)* 2.Start the program as Administrator, and start Sea Of Thieves.
+1. Replace `'program="Path_To_SoTGame.exe"'` to your device's path where the .exe is installed. *(line 7)*
+2. Start the program as Administrator, and start Sea Of Thieves.

 ![ ](/screenshot-tm.jpg?raw=true "Optional Title")